coolKev666/ExpressJS-Db2-Tutorial/README.md

 ## ExpressJS-Db2-Tutorial
 This tutorial demonstrates how to setup express JS backend to communicate with Db2 database.
-Another tutorial on Db2 LUW installation is coming up soon.
+Additional tutorials on Db2 LUW installation are coming up soon.
-Any feedback is appreciated, thanks.

 ### 1. Prerequisites